Macro Conditions at a Glance

 The number of job openings has come down from the high in 2021.

-Real GDP growth was disrupted by tariff expectations in Q1.
+Real GDP growth saw some tariff disruptions in H1.

 Core PCE has gone sideways and is still meaningfully above the Fed's 2% target.